 The Company's financial instruments include cash, amounts receivable, loan receivable, accounts payable and accrued liabilities and lease liabilities.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at June 30, 2023, the Company's financial instruments that are carried at fair value, being cash equivalents, are classified as Level 2 within the fair value hierarchy.
+As at September 30, 2023, the Company's financial instruments that are carried at fair value, being cash equivalents and loan receivable, are classified as Level 2 and Level 3 respectively within the fair value hierarchy.